aabdel0181/profitpeak/README.md

 1. cd into the "chrome-ext-react" directory via: `cd chrome-ext-react`
 2. Install dependencies via: `npm install --force`
-3. Install scripting dependencies.
+3. Install scripting dependencies if the building fails after running (2).
 Note, there is a packaging issue with these libraries so please run the following commands

 - `npm install axios --save`
 - `npm install cheerio --save`